PERSONNEL SERVICES Regulation 4120

 District Record Keeping and Retention

-reports to the necessary federal agencies.
+The District will comply with all federal record keeping and retention requirements.
+In addition, the Program Coordinator will maintain and compile all required statistics and reports and submit those reports to the necessary federal agencies.
 The District will notify the Director of the Department of Revenue within ten (10) days of notice that a District driver has failed a drug, alcohol or chemical test administered pursuant to this regulation.
+The District will retain records of all Clearinghouse inquiries obtained on applicant/driver for a period of three (3) years.

 Evaluation, Referral and Rehabilitation